jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis.md

 ---
 title: Perform sentiment analysis with Text Analytics REST API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: This article will show you how to detect sentiment in text with the Azure Cognitive Services Text Analytics REST API.
+description: This article will show you how to detect sentiment in text with the Azure Cognitive Research Technologies Text Analytics REST API.
 services: cognitive-services
 author: aahill
 manager: nitinme